 The Server Cluster: Configuration (ClusCfg) Protocol is a DCOM interface, as specified in [MS-DCOM], for initiating configuration operations for a failover cluster.
 The ClusCfg Protocol allows users to restore a node that is no longer a configured member of a failover cluster, back to its precluster installation state.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary